-13 Other Matters
+12 Other Matters

-13.1 Are there any other material considerations that should be taken into account by lenders when participating in financings in your jurisdiction?
+12.1 Are there any other material considerations that should be taken into account by lenders when participating in financings in your jurisdiction?

 We believe that the answers above cover the main aspects lenders should consider when participating in financings in Portugal.
-Nevertheless, as a more general comment, we would like to identify two points of particular interest to follow in 2024, being: (a) whether or not Portugal will create the conditions - namely implementing necessary changes in legislation - to allow for credit funds (Portuguese and international) to effectively operate in Portugal given that as of today's date the activity of credit funds has been very limited due to unclarities over its tax regime; and (b) the role to be played by Banco Português de

-Fomento, the Portuguese Promotional Bank in the financing of the Portuguese economy (either through debt or equity/quasiequity instruments), in particular to SME.
+Nevertheless, as a more general comment, a point of interest to follow in 2025 will be the role to be played by Banco Português de Fomento, the Portuguese Promotional Bank in the financing of the Portuguese economy (either through debt or equity/ quasi-equity instruments), in particular to SME.